aumi9292/blogger/README.md

 The `ruby_blogger` gem can be used to track exceptions raised by one, several, or all project files.
 To make sure `ruby_blogger` will track exceptions for a given file, it must be required at the top of that file.

-#### To automatically track a file, add this on line 1:
+#### To automatically track a file, add this one line at the top:

 ```ruby
 require 'ruby_blogger'
 ```

-For example:
+For example, we have a file named `main.rb`:
 ![](./readme_materials/erroneous_main.png)

 And work as you would normally.
 Each time an exception is raised, you'll get a confirmation that the logging was successful: